 The presence or absence of multiple phases (gas, water, and oil or condensate) in the same system can complicate the problem of controlling corrosion.
 The flow regime or pattern of fluids in a tubing string, vessel, or pipeline can have a significant impact on corrosivity.
 If a well or pipeline experiences "slug" or intermittent flow, highly corrosive conditions may exist in the area of the pipe in slug flow.

 Corrosion inhibitors react with the metal surface to form an impermeable film layer on it to stop galvanic corrosion through the reactions of produced oilfield materials and exploring equipments as well transporting pipe network.
-The organic base or aqueous form work well in high-low temperatures or any kind of environments helps to improve the performance and efficiency of oilfield machineries with decreased down time.
-These specialty chemicals are the best practices to reduce the detrimental effects on oilfield plants and exploration-carrying devices.
+The organic base corrosion inhibitors or aqueous form work well in high-low temperatures or any kind of environments helps to improve the performance and efficiency of oilfield machineries with decreased down time.
+These specialty chemicals are the best practices to reduce the detrimental corrosion effects on oilfield plants and exploration-carrying devices.

 Amine based inhibitors act by forming a persistent film on the drill hole piping and general oil handling equipments such as tanks and inhibits corrosion resulting from hydrogen sulfide and organic acids in the oil field.
 Organophosphate inhibitors are water soluble formulations used for general prevention of oxidation on metal surfaces.
 They are particularly effective in preventing erosion resulting from the oxidation process of oxygen.
 This type can be added to agitating muds of the oil wells for protection of the equipment.
 Organic inhibitors are formulated to function under high temperature and high pressure gas and oil production machines.

-The first step in formulating a corrosion inhibitor is determining the inhibitor’s intended application in the oilfield production system.
+Formulating an effective corrosion inhibitor is a complex task.
+Laboratory and field-testing are often required for development of a corrosion inhibitor.
+The first step in formulating a corrosion inhibitor is determining the inhibitor's intended application in the oilfield production system.